 At Rowlatts Mead Primary Academy, we believe each child can develop and reach their full potential within the music curriculum.

-The Music curriculum combines 3 core values.
-This should ensure that all pupils:
+The Music curriculum combines 4 core values.
+These should ensure that all pupils: